potatolain/TravelPortals/README.md

 Support & Bug Reports
 ---------------------

 You have a few options for this.
-The first is by directly emailing me.
-My email address is owner@cpprograms.net.
+The first is making an issue on Github - this is the easiest option and will get it in front of the most people.

-Your other option is the thread on the Bukkit forums.
+Another option is to make a comment on the bukkitdev page.

-Either way, I will try to get back to you as soon as is reasonably possible.
+Someone will try to get back to you as soon as is reasonably possible.

 Latest Version
 --------------

-The latest version of this will always be available at http://www.cpprograms.net.
+The latest version of this will always be available at https://dev.bukkit.org/projects/travelportals.